Männerkreis

 Introduction

-A men’s circle exists as a space of radical presence and deep inquiry.
-We come together to support and challenge each other to live from a place of inner truth and embodied autonomy - a grounded confidence that arises not from external validation, but from within.
+We strive to live from a place of inner truth and embodied autonomy - a grounded confidence that arises not from external validation, but from within.

 As Rafia Morgan describes it: